 Lane Kiffin: UCF looks like high-end SEC team but it is losing 'name game'

 Few are more qualified than Lane Kiffin to execute the college football eyeball test.
-He’s been an assistant coach on two of this generations defining juggernauts – Pete Carrol’s USC teams and Nick Saban’s Alabama teams – and has served as a head coach in the Pac-12, SEC and NFL.
+He’s been an assistant coach on two of this generation’s defining juggernauts – Pete Carroll’s USC teams and Nick Saban’s Alabama teams – and has served as a head coach in the Pac-12, SEC and NFL.

 Count Kiffin among the many people baffled at the lack of respect that No. 15 UCF has received in the polls in the wake the Knights’ 45-27 victory over Stanford on Saturday.
 The Knights eviscerated the Cardinal, leading 38-7 at halftime, forcing three-and-outs on the first three possessions and gaining 545 yards.